Young Asian man in sweater and Black man in dorm room smiling at each other

 Is doing the work yourself worth it?

 Choosing your own roommate and getting to know them is more organic than being assigned someone.
 Beyond the basic questions every roommate wants to know, social media sites can answer the ones you didn’t think to ask.
-For the same reason employers look at social media accounts to vet applicants, students can decide whether someone is a suitable roommate based on how they present themselves.
+For the same reason that employers look at social media accounts to vet applicants, students can decide whether someone is a suitable roommate based on how they present themselves.
 Some students feel social media allows them to know their roommate before they’ve even met.
 Of course, it’s important to keep in mind that it can’t account for everything, but RAs and residential counselors are there to help.
 It's also good to note that finding roommates on social media can limit you to people of similar geographic areas or mutual connections.
 Unless you‘re actively looking for only an international student or someone from across the country, you may not know who is out there unless you expand your efforts.

 Related: How to Be Smart When Picking Your College Roommate

 By the time fall rolls around, roommate searches and housing situations are obsolete in the broader scope of excitement that college brings.
 No matter which roommate assignment method you choose, nothing is permanent, and there’s a 24/7 support system of university counselors, friends, and RAs to help if your dorm room becomes a warzone.
-Take the time to do your research, enjoy the process, and get excited to meet peers who are as bright and driven as you are.
+Take time to do your research, enjoy the process, and get excited to meet other students who are as bright and driven as you are.

 Like what you’re reading?